vanus-labs/docs/tutorials/http/README.md

    ![grafana](./grafana-web.png)

-4. Click【Test】to simulate triggering the alert, sample of alert data:
+4. Click【Test】to simulate alerts, the sample of alert data is as follows:

    ```json
    {